 Our occasional correspondent Dave Begley was on hand when New York City Mayor Bill de Blasio brought his newly minted presidential campaign for the Democratic presidential nomination to Iowa on Friday (photo courtesy of Dave with de Blasio and his wife).
 Dave is a Nebraska attorney practicing elder law and estate planning in Omaha.
 Dave posed a question to de Blasio from the small group gathered to hear him and escaped to file this report:

 The mayor of America’s largest city made his first official campaign stop in Sioux City, Iowa, on Friday night.
 Sioux City is a decidedly blue-collar town and it was where I first saw candidate Donald Trump fill a high school gym nearly four years ago.
-In my post I began to see Trump’s appeal to a wide variety of voters and the power of his immigration position.
+In

 De Blasio spoke at Rebo’s.
 If there is a hipster place in town, this is it.
 The crowd numbered exactly 24 as I counted them.
 That’s one more than the current Democrat field.
 This included at least three people from New York City.
 One of the New Yorkers complained that the city had not fixed the lock on her door.